 Current UK Driving Licence Rules for Over-70s

-What Changes from 14 December 2025
+What Changes From 25 December 2025

 Medical Declaration Rules for Elderly Drivers